 Yes, you can use Camera Raw within Photoshop to edit your videos!
 This short tip explains how easy it is!
 Follow Howard on | Subscribe on Disclaimer: This is just one way to edit a video in Photoshop. ______________________ … [Read more...] about Improve your videos using CAMERA RAW in Photoshop!

-"Why Can't I Open Raw Files in My Photoshop or Lightroom?"
+"Why Can't I Open Raw Files in My Adobe Photoshop or Adobe Lightroom?"
 This is a bit of a complex question as it really depends on a few things.
 Is the camera fairly new?
 Do other versions of Photoshop or Lightroom support the camera?
 How old is your software?
 Let's break down the problems and answers.
 Be Sure to Update & Verify Always make sure that you have the latest updates for Adobe Camera Raw and Photoshop.
 Here's the process to update Lightroom.
-Making sure you have the latest version installed (that's available for your version) will ensure … [Read more...] about Why Can’t I Open Raw Files in My Photoshop or Lightroom?
+Making sure you have the latest version installed (that's available … [Read more...] about Why Can’t I Open Raw Files in My Photoshop or Lightroom?

 Adobe has posted a new Adobe Photoshop Camera Raw 8.5 plug-in.
 There are separate pages to download for both Photoshop CS6 and Photoshop CC customers from Adobe Labs.
 The update is free.
 This plugin is considered a release, which means that it is considered "well tested."
 However, Adobe would like to get additional community testing before it is distributed automatically to all of its customers.
 The Camera Raw 8.5 update includes new features and support for many new cameras.
 You can post feedback here Discuss Camera Raw.
 Added … [Read more...] about Adobe Adds More Cameras in this Free Camera Raw Update